 What makes resources sustainable can change with time and technology.
 Let’s also face the fact that we have imperfect knowledge; we learn by doing.
 What one generation thought was an inexhaustible resource can become scarce for the next.

-To be considered sustainable, a product or service should exhibit a reduced environmental impact considered over its entire life-cycle - from the extraction of raw material through to production, use, and disposal.
-It also should provide environmental, social and economic benefits while protecting public health and the environment over that life-cycle as well.
+To be considered sustainable, a product or service should exhibit a reduced environmental impact considered over its entire life-cycle - from the raw material through to production, use, and disposal.
+It should provide social and economic benefits over that life-cycle also.

 That’s a big ask.